JustineKay/BMLPVideoArchiver/README.md

 * Your recordings are saved to your personal Google Drive account, rather than funneling your personal data into anyone else's hands or attempting to gain copyright or other license over it.

 ### Update 04-2017
 This project is now in the process of being updated and rebuilt in Swift in a private repo.
 It will be made public once the foundation has been laid.
-If you would like to contribute to the project please don't hesitate to be in contact: JustineBethKay@gmail.com
+If you would like to contribute to the project please be in contact: JustineBethKay@gmail.com